FedPower: Privacy-Preserving Distributed Eigenspace Estimation: Privacy-Preserving Distributed Eigenspace Estimation

-\end{thm} The convergence bound of Algorithm \ref{fedpowerpartial} under {Scheme} \ref{sch1} consists of the following parts.
-The term $I_1$ comes from the Gaussian noise, $I_2$ is incurred by the local iterates, and $I_3$ can be regarded as the bias that the sampling brings, where note that a larger $K$ yields a smaller $\phi(K)$.
-All three terms can be sufficiently small in the ideal setting, namely, the total sample size is large, the sample size and quality in each device is large and good, and the number of participated devices $K$ is large.
+Unlike Theorem \ref{utilitythm}, the convergence bound of Algorithm \ref{fedpowerpartial} in Theorem~\ref{utilitythmpartial} is divided into three components.
+As before, $I_1$ arises from the Gaussian noise.
+Notably, in contrast to the full participation protocol, we observe that $I_1$ depends on the number of active machines $K$ rather than the total number of local machines $m$. $I_2$ is incurred by the local iterates, which has the same effects as in the full participation protocol. $I_3$ can be regarded as the bias that the sampling brings, where a larger $K$ yields a smaller $I_3$.
 In addition, $\rho_t$ can be upper bounded differently depending on whether OPT is used (see Theorem \ref{thm:rho}).
-The following theorem illustrates the convergence of Algorithm \ref{fedpowerpartial} under {Scheme} \ref{sch2}.